FluxML/Flux.jl/docs/src/models/layers.md

 Besides images, 2D data, they also work with 1D data, where for instance stereo sound recording with 1000 samples might have `size(x) == (1000, 2, 1)`.
 They will also work with 3D data, `ndims(x) == 5`, where again the last two dimensions are channel and batch.

-To understand how `stride` ?? there's a cute article.
+To understand how strides and padding work, the article by [Dumoulin & Visin](https://arxiv.org/abs/1603.07285) has great illustrations.

 ```@docs
 Conv